goschtl/zope/zopyx.convert2/trunk/README.txt

 A very simple command-line converter is also available::

-  xslfo-convert --format rtf --output foo.rtf sample.html
+  html-convert --format rtf --output foo.rtf sample.html

-`xslfo-convert` has a --test option that will convert some sample HTML.
+`html-convert` has a --test option that will convert some sample HTML.
 If everything is ok then you should see something like that::

-  >xslfo-convert --test
+  >html-convert --test
   Entering testmode
   pdf: /tmp/tmpuOb37m.html -> /tmp/tmpuOb37m.pdf
   rtf: /tmp/tmpuOb37m.html -> /tmp/tmpuOb37m.rtf